andersondomingues/orca-sim/README.md

 Welcome to the repository of the URSA project.
 URSA is an environment for creating, building and simulating multiprocessed, computing systems platforms.

-The following sections may serve you as tour on the projet.
+The following sections may serve you as tour on the project.
 Note that the project is in constant evolution!
 So, feel free to contact us regarding the development of URSA.

 ![Components of URSA and their interaction.](https://github.com/andersondomingues/ursa/blob/master/web-client/figs/URSA.png?raw=true)